MicrosoftDocs/Edge-Enterprise/edgeenterprise/configure-microsoft-edge-on-mac.md

 ms.prod: microsoft-edge
 ms.localizationpriority: medium
 ms.collection: M365-modern-desktop
-description: "Configure Microsoft Edge policy settings on macOS using a \.plist"
+description: "Learn how to configure Microsoft Edge policy settings on macOS using a property list that you can deploy to Microsoft Intune."
 ---

-# Configure Microsoft Edge policy settings for macOS using a \.plist
+# Configure Microsoft Edge policy settings for macOS using a property list

 This article describes how to configure Microsoft Edge on macOS using a property list (\.plist) file.
 You'll learn how to create this file and then deploy it to Microsoft Intune.